 This course will provide an introduction to the public health function of environmental and community health.
 This course is intended to give students a basic understanding of how environmental factors impact the health of people and the community, and of the efforts made to prevent or minimize the effects of negative impacts.
 The emphasis of this course is to explore the relationship of people to their environment -- how the environment affects their physical well-being, and what they can do to protect and enhance their health, and to influence the quality of the environment.
-Prerequisite: Admission to the MPH program or Permission by the Program Director.
+Offered As Needed.
 (GR)